evmos/docs/docs/protocol/modules/vesting.md

 ### Clawback

-In case a `ClawbackVestingAccount`'s underlying commitment or contract is breached, the clawback provides a mechanism to return unvested funds to the original funder.
+In case a `ClawbackVestingAccount`'s underlying commitment or contract is breached, the clawback provides a mechanism to return unvested funds.
+The account authorized to perform the clawback is defined during `ClawbackVestingAccount` account creation.
+It can be:

-The funder of the `ClawbackVestingAccount` is the address that sends tokens to the account at account creation.
-Only the funder can perform the clawback to return the funds to their account.
-Alternatively, they can specify a destination address to send unvested funds to.
+- The governance module if allowed
+- The address specified as the `FunderAddress`

+It should be noted that the information if an account has governance clawback enabled or not is not stored with the account itself but it is stored directly in the vesting module.

+When a clawback is initiated, or by the funder or the governance, unvested tokens are send to the destination address specified in the clawback message.
+If no destination address is specified, the default is to return tokens to the funder.

 ## State